-- Stress: If you begin to feel stressed, try to distance yourself from all the on-board activities like mealtimes and drinks being served, and instead immerse yourself in a good novel, the in-flight film or a selection of your favourite music.
+Stress: If you begin to feel stressed, try to distance yourself from all the on-board activities like meal times and drinks being served, and instead immerse yourself in a good novel, the in-flight film or a selection of your favourite music.

 Once you land, your aeroplane workout doesn’t end.
 Now is the time to fully reactivate your body so that you can get the most out of your stay.
-To complement your ‘before’ and ‘during’ routines, a light arrival workout will energize you and help to combat any feelings of fatigue or jet lag.
-Simply follow the realbuzz.com post-flight energiser below and you’ll be prepared for anything!
+To complement your ‘before’ and ‘during’ routines, a light arrival workout will energise you and help to combat any feelings of fatigue or jet lag.
+Simply follow the post-flight energiser below and you’ll be prepared for anything!